-I will do visual checks for some homework assignments, but all other work should be submitted as a Microsoft Word file unless otherwise noted.
+When submitting work online, students should submit as a Microsoft Word file unless otherwise noted (homework can be submitted as a different file type depending on how you chose to submit-rewriting, scanning, completing on tablet, etc.).
 Word is still an industry standard, and you will need to be able to engage with the program at some level as an editor.
 SJSU students can get a free copy of Word (in MS Office) here: http://its.sjsu.edu/services/software/microsoft-students/index.html